Mircea-s-classes/ai-hardware-project-proposal-antimony-pentafluoride-enjoyers/report/README.md

 ## Experiments and Results

 Our experiments evaluated both the CNN running on CPU and the SNN deployed on the Akida Development Board.
 We tested with batch sizes of 1 and 256, recording classification accuracy, throughput, inference latency, and energy per image.
-Overall, the CNN achieved slightly higher accuracy, while the SNN on Akida demonstrated a dramatic reduction in energy consumption per inference, highlighting the advantages of neuromorphic hardware.
+Overall, the CNN achieved slightly higher accuracy, while the SNN on Akida demonstrated a substantial reduction in energy consumption per inference, highlighting the advantages of neuromorphic hardware.

 | Platform | Batch | Accuracy | Throughput (img/s) | Energy per image |
 |----------|-------|---------|------------------|----------------|